-The West Virginia Ethics Commission was established in July 1989 to administer the West Virginia Governmental Ethics Act, which was passed in a Special Session of the West Virginia Legislature in January 1989.
-(W. Va.
+The West Virginia Ethics Commission was established in 1989 to administer the West Virginia Governmental Ethics Act (W. Va.
 Code § 6B-1-1, et seq.)
-W. Va.
-Code will open in a new window

-The Commission is an independent, bipartisan board consisting of twelve citizen members, appointed by the Governor, and confirmed by the West Virginia State Senate.
-Commissioners serve staggered five-year terms.
-Current Commisson Members
+The Commission is an independent, bipartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
+Current Commission Members

 The Commission holds monthly meetings that are open to the public.
 The date, time, place and agenda of each meeting are posted on the Commission's website on the Friday before the meeting.
 Meetings and Agendas

-The WV Ethics Commission’s Committee on Standards of Conduct for Administrative Law Judges answers questions from ALJs by issuing advisory opinions to them relating to the Rules on Standards of Conduct.
-It also enforces the Code through an administrative process for adjudicating complaints filed against ALJs.
+The Commission’s Administrative Law Judge Committee issues Advisory Opinions relating to the ALJ Code of Conduct and also enforces the Code through an administrative process for adjudicating complaints filed against ALJs.

-The Ethics Commission also administers the registration and reporting requirements for lobbyists.
-The Commission collects financial disclosure reports which certain public servants are required to file annually.
+The Ethics Commission also administers the registration and reporting requirements for lobbyists and collects Financial Disclosure Statements which certain public servants are required to file annually.